openebs/openebs/contribute/labels-of-issues.md

 # List of labels for issues and PRs on OpenEBS Project

-This document provides list of labels and their purpose.
+This document provides a list of labels and their purpose.
 These labels can be attached to issues and PRs.
-Aim behind having such list of labels is, we can sort and distinguish issues.
+The aim behind having such list of labels is, we can sort and distinguish issues.
 This list will help new community members to dive-in OpenEBS if they wish to contribute to project or investigate the problem.

 Use case:
-> I am beginner, I want to contribute to OpenEBS project and I am not sure from where to begin?
+> I am a beginner, I want to contribute to OpenEBS project and I am not sure from where to begin?

 Answer:
 >Start looking into the issues tagged with labels such as `help/small` , `size/XS`, `kind/unit-test` etc. Solve such issues and raise PR.